Alpha-Chip/Alpha-ML-IRDrop/README.md

 3. After you need to create cache for training for fast reading.
 Cache will require around ~61 GB.
 `python training/step2_create_training_cache.py`
-Cache file are stored in `../cache/all_files/` folder.
+Cache files are stored in `../cache/all_files/` folder.

 4. Now you can run training with
 `python training/step3_train_segmentation_net.py`.
 Results will be stored in `../models/` directory.